sirrice/sirrice.github.io/researchmodel.md

 For some people, it turns out this assumption is not true, and it is better to leave research and do _real work_.
 Typically it is more due to `P(good | nonresearch) >> P(good | research)` than `P(research | you)→0` as some would imply.

-Arguably, there are many many avenues where this is the case---joining a non-profit, finding an arbitrage opportunity, social entrepreneurship, teaching, etc.  That's totally cool.
+Arguably, there are many many avenues where this is the case---joining a non-profit, finding an arbitrage opportunity, social entrepreneurship, teaching, etc.  That is totally cool.

-For the purposes here, you have chosen research, so let's assume `P(nonresearch | you) → 0`:
+For the purposes here, you have chosen research, so let us assume `P(nonresearch | you) → 0`:

         P(good | research) P(research | you)

-Let's assume take _the paper_ as a proxy for a unit of research.
-That's clearly a vast vast oversimplification, but let's go with that for now — you are a paper generator.
+Let us assume take _the paper_ as a proxy for a unit of research.
+That us clearly a vast vast oversimplification, but let us go with that for now — you are a paper generator.
 You could generate *sound* papers, or *unsound and incorrect* papers.

         P(good | paper) P(paper | you) = P(good | sound) P(sound | you) + P(good | unsound) P(unsound | you)